perladvent/perldotcom/content/article/_pub_2004_11_11_floodcontrol.md

 Imagine an IRC bot (robot) which can report scores from the local game servers.
-Generally this bot receives requests from someone inside IRC channel (a chat room, for those of you who havenï¿½t used IRC) and reports current scores back to the channel.
+Generally this bot receives requests from someone inside IRC channel (a chat room, for those of you who haven�t used IRC) and reports current scores back to the channel.
 If this eventually becomes very popular, people will start requesting scores more frequently than it is useful just for fun, so there's a clear need for flood control.